niklasmh/client-side-python-runner/README.md

 ### Version 1.0.1

-- [x] Running code again before the engine has loaded leads to an error as it failes to load multiple times in a row.
+- Running code again before the engine has loaded leads to an error as it failes to load multiple times in a row.
 Resolved by adding the awaiting code to a queue, then execute them in order when the engine is ready.

 ### Version 1.1.0

-- [x] Return consistent error messages across all engines as well as extract line and column numbers (if possible).
+- Return consistent error messages across all engines as well as extract line and column numbers (if possible).
 This is essential feedback to users.

 ### Version 1.1.1

-- [x] Add more examples.
+- Add more examples.
-- [x] Fix a bug with finding line number in recursion errors.
+- Fix a bug with finding line number in recursion errors.

 ### Version 1.1.5

-- [x] Rename `useEngine` to `setEngine` as CRA treats "use" functions as hooks.
+- Rename `useEngine` to `setEngine` as CRA treats "use" functions as hooks.
-- [x] Add functions for handling variables (if possible): `getVariable(name)`, `setVariable(name, value)`, and `clearVariable(name)`.
+- Add functions for handling variables (if possible): `getVariable(name)`, `setVariable(name, value)`, and `clearVariable(name)`.

 ### Version 1.2.0

-- [x] Make `getVariable(name)`, `setVariable(name, value)`, and `clearVariable(name)` work with skulpt.
+- Make `getVariable(name)`, `setVariable(name, value)`, and `clearVariable(name)` work with skulpt.
-- [x] Add function for getting all variables: `getVariables({filter, includeValues, onlyShowNewVariables})`.
+- Add function for getting all variables: `getVariables({filter, includeValues, onlyShowNewVariables})`.
-- [x] Add option for storing state (variables) between runs: storeStateBetweenRuns.
+- Add option for storing state (variables) between runs: storeStateBetweenRuns.
-- [x] Add more options for each run: `runCode(code, {variables, clearVariablesBeforeRun, updateVariables})`. `variables` makes it possible to inject new variables before the run. `clearVariablesBeforeRun` makes it possible to clear all variables before the run such that you start fresh. `updateVariables` makes it possible to store the variables after the run - such that they can be injected into the next run.
+- Add more options for each run: `runCode(code, {variables, clearVariablesBeforeRun, updateVariables})`. `variables` makes it possible to inject new variables before the run. `clearVariablesBeforeRun` makes it possible to clear all variables before the run such that you start fresh. `updateVariables` makes it possible to store the variables after the run - such that they can be injected into the next run.
 The behavior should be consistent between pyodide and skulpt.

+### Version 1.2.1

+- Add function for setting multiple variables at once: `setVariables`.

 ## Later